 -

-Facial Resurfacing or Skin Rejuvenation Treatments: Treatments like chemical peels or laser therapy can improve skin texture and appearance, especially if you have been a smoker or have sun damaged skin.
+Facial Resurfacing or Skin Rejuvenation Treatments: Treatments like chemical peels or laser therapy can improve skin texture and appearance.

 -

-It’s essential to consult with an experienced facelift surgeon to determine the best course of treatment for you.
+It’s essential to consult with an experienced facelift surgeon to determine the best course of treatment for individual needs and goals.

 What Are the Risks of a Revision Facelift with an Experienced Facelift Surgeon?